arunkumarpt/Drill-Vs-Impala-Vs-Stinger/README.md

 |   Memory  | 8GB  | 8GB |  8GB  |
 |    Join: Time in seconds  | Less than a second |  3-5 seconds  |70-90 seconds |
 |   Same Query again : Time in seconds | Less than a second   | 3-5 seconds |30-35 seconds|

+This study revelealed that MapR Drill is the winner.
+Again, data is so small, test ran in a small VM environment, and drill can levarage schema on fly.